MatthiasMargot/redux-communication/README.md

   requestReducer,
 ]
 ```
-Hopefully this is self explantory, see [Installation](#installation) for guide of usage of this.
+Should be self-explanatory, see [Installation](#installation) guide for usage of this.

 ---